spamegg1/modern-systems-scala-native/README.md

 I noticed many things have changed.

+#### `CSize` instead of `Int`

-- The book uses `Int`s for a lot of calculations such as string length, how much memory should be allocated, etc. But the current version of Scala Native is using `CSize` for these now.
+The book uses `Int`s for a lot of calculations such as string length, how much memory should be allocated, etc. But the current version of Scala Native is using `CSize` for these now.
 So the `Int`s have to be converted. `CSize` is actually `ULong`, so we need `.toULong` conversion.
 For this, we need to import:

 ```scala
 import scalanative.unsigned.UnsignedRichInt
 ```

+#### Type arguments alone not enough for `stackalloc`

-- There are many function calls in the book that only take type arguments and no value arguments, such as `stackalloc[Int]` etc. In current Scala Native, we need to provide value parameters:
+There are many function calls in the book that only take type arguments and no value arguments, such as `stackalloc[Int]` etc. In current Scala Native, we need to provide value parameters:

 ```scala
 stackalloc[Int](sizeof[Int])